 Downside

-The only downside I can find to using a shower head as a cloth diaper sprayer is that it might not reach to the toilet.
+The only downside I can find to using a showerhead as a cloth diaper sprayer is that it might not reach to the toilet.
 My solution to that was spraying into a 5-gallon bucket in the bathtub and then dumping in the toilet.
 It’s one extra step, but worth it in my opinion for all the above benefits!
 If you can find a compatible longer hose that should work too!

-Now that you’ve read all the benefits, would you choose a shower head instead of a cloth diaper sprayer?
+Now that you’ve read all the benefits, would you choose a showerhead instead of a cloth diaper sprayer?
 Let me know in the comments!

 Related Posts: